tkuchel/DropBear.CacheManager.Core/DropBear.CacheManager.Core/README.md

 # CacheManager

-CacheManager is a .NET library that provides an easy-to-use caching abstraction with support for in-memory and FasterKV caches.
+CacheManager is a .NET library that provides an easy-to-use caching abstraction with support for in-memory, FasterKV, Disk and SQLite caches.

 ## Features

 - Simple API for adding, retrieving, and removing items from cache.
 - Support for both in-memory and FasterKV caches.
+- Support for disk and SQLite caches (new).
 - Built-in preflight checks to ensure proper configuration.
 - Extensible design that allows for additional cache providers.